Eomm/blog-posts/README.md

   const server = Fastify()
   server.register(app) // it is necessary to register the app entrypoint

-  // then with .inject it is possible to execute HTTP request to the server without starting it! const res = await server.inject('/') t.equal(res.payload, fs.readFileSync('./pages/homepage.html', 'utf8')) })
+  // then with .inject it is possible to execute HTTP requests to the server without starting it! const res = await server.inject('/') t.equal(res.payload, fs.readFileSync('./pages/homepage.html', 'utf8')) })